Managing Supplement Risks

 An important principle of the Code is strict liability, which states that athletes are solely responsible for any prohibited substances in their system, regardless of how it got there and if there was an intention to cheat.
 Before taking supplements, athletes must therefore assess the need, risk and consequences to their careers.

 The facts - what you need to know about supplements

-- All athletes must undertake thorough internet research prior to using any supplement product.
-This is a WADA Code requirement.
+All athletes must undertake thorough internet research prior to using any supplement product.
+This is a WAD Code requirement.

 What that means for you

 Many athletes fail tests because of the supplement products they use.